David-44/darkbox/README.md

 #### The debatable
 * All images are preloaded during initialisation.
 This makes animations smoother but can put a lot of strain on your network connection if darkbox is used with a lot of high quality images.
-* The background blur is achieved by appending a new stylesheet in the head element that queries `body > *:not(.d-overlay)`.
+* The background blur is achieved by appending a new stylesheet in the head element.
+It contains one rule on the selector `body > *:not(.d-overlay)`.
 This option can be disabled in the options by setting `backgroundBlur = false`.
 See how to customise below.

 ## Basic setup and functionalities